woocommerce/woocommerce-subscriptions-recalculate-totals/README.md

 For each iteration of the fixer's code, a log entry will be added to a log file prefixed with `'wcs-recalculate-totals'`.
 To view this log file, visit **WooCommerce > System Status > Logs**.

+### Important

+This is an experimental extension and it hasn't been tested in all scenarios.
+Please **backup your database before running it** and **try it first on a staging/development version of your site** (confirm that all the products have been added again with the correct prices, taxes, shipping, etc) before running it on a production site.

 ### Installation

 1. Upload the plugin's files to the `/wp-content/plugins/` directory of your WordPress site